nicoharacrudele/Final_Project/final_project_instructions.md

 ### Final Project Report Expectations
 * 2500 word written scientific report (not including the reference list nor figure Captions).
-* Must contain the following sections (in order):
-	a.
-Title
-	b.
-Abstract
-	c.
-Introduction
-	d.
-Methods (code should not be included, but instead a link to the Github repo must be provided)
+* Must contain the following sections (in order): i) Title, ii) Abstract, iii) Introduction, iv) Methods (code should not be included, but instead a link to the Github repo must be provided), v) Results, vi) Discussion, vii) References
-	e.
-Results
-	f.
-Discussion
-	g.
-References

 * Document can be written in Markdown, Laytex, Word or Pages.
 * The document should be technical, but clear enough that someone outside of your field could read it (define all terms and acronyms).